 Previously, we discussed the factors that comprise metabolic syndrome and place individuals at a greater risk for developing type 2 diabetes.
-Nonetheless, conditions encompassed by metabolic syndrome are not the only factors which determine a person’s risk for type 2 diabetes.
+Nonetheless, conditions encompassed by metabolic syndrome are not the only factors that determine a person’s risk for type 2 diabetes.
 Frustratingly, some individuals seem inherently more inclined to develop the disease than others.
 While researchers still do not understand the precise interplay among risk factors, it is clear that certain criteria do increase risk.

 Here are some of the factors to consider when analyzing your risk for developing type 2 diabetes: